 Physical examination should include rectal and vaginal bimanual palpation.
-A palpable pelvic mass can be found in patients with locally advanced tumours.
-In addition, bimanual examination under anaesthesia should be carried out before and after TUR of the bladder (TURB) to assess whether there is a palpable mass or if the tumour is fixed to the pelvic wall [80,81].
-However, considering the discrepancy between bimanual examination and pT stage after cystectomy (11% clinical overstaging and 31% clinical understaging), some caution is suggested with the interpretation of bimanual examination .
+A palpable pelvic mass can be found in patients with locally-advanced tumours.
+In addition, bimanual examination under anaesthesia should be carried out before and after TUR of the bladder tumour (TURBT) to assess whether there is a palpable mass or if the tumour is fixed to the pelvic wall [90,91].
+However, considering the discrepancy between bimanual examination and pT stage after cystectomy (11% clinical overstaging and 31% clinical understaging), bimanual examination findings need to be interpreted with caution .

 5.1.3.
 Bladder imaging

 Patients with a bladder mass identified by any diagnostic imaging technique should undergo cystoscopy, biopsy and/or resection for histopathological diagnosis and staging.

 Due to the high specificity of diagnostic imaging for detecting BC, patients with imaging positive for BC may avoid diagnostic flexible cystoscopy and go directly to rigid cystoscopy and transurethral resection [93,94].